"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "Great!" said Scorpius.
 "Can I give you my gift now?
 It's nothing as good as this, but still ..."

-Scorpius complied willingly.
+Scorpius complied eagerly.
 They spent an enjoyable few minutes before Albus released him to retrieve a small, neatly-wrapped parcel from under his pillow.

 Albus hefted it sceptically in one hand.
 "It's a book," he accused.

-"Maybe it is," shrugged Scorpius, trying to suppress his own excitement.
+"Maybe it is," shrugged Scorpius, trying to suppress his excitement.
 "Open it."

 Albus tore off the colourful paper.
 Inside was a beautiful leather-bound volume.
 He opened it to the title page and read, "Albus Dumbledore: The Man Behind the Legend, by Elphias Doge."